Coronavirus deaths are expected to go down before a sharp rise in September, model shows - KTVZ

 “If the US is unable to check the growth in September, we could be facing worsening trends in October, November and the following months if the pandemic, as we expect, follows pneumonia seasonality,” said Dr. Christopher Murray, director of the Institute for Health Metrics and Evaluation at the University of Washington School of Medicine.

+The “biggest and most difficult choice” states will face in the fall is managing a potential second shutdown, IHME’s Murray said.

+“Because of quarantine fatigue, because of the economic effects of quarantine, another round of shutdowns might have even larger effects on businesses that may be on the edge of not being able to stay solvent.”

 Many states have loosened restrictions that began in March to stop the spread of the virus.
-But with no vaccine, more people congregating in public places and recent protests for racial justice in major cities, one health expert predicted that the nation’s coronavirus death toll will nearly double by September.
+But with no vaccine, more people congregating in public places and recent protests for racial justice in major cities, one health expert predicted that an additional 100,000 people in the United States will die of coronavirus by September.

-“I think right now, most Americans are not ready to lock back down, and I completely understand that. … I understand people are willing to live alongside this virus.
-It means that between 800 and 1,000 Americans are going to die every single day,” Dr. Ashish Jha, director of the Harvard Global Health Institute, told CNN.

-“We’re going to get another 100,000 deaths by September.
-So, that’s a catastrophic cost,” Jha said.
-“We really do have to try to figure out how to bring the caseloads down from these scary levels.”
+That prediction from Dr. Ashish Jha, director of the Harvard Global Health Institute, would put the US death toll well past 200,000, higher than what the University of Washington model forecasts by that time.

+“And we won’t be done,” Jha told CNN’s Wolf Blitzer Thursday, with many months of fall and winter ahead.
+“It’s really stunning to me that we have this much suffering and death, and we’re just not doing enough about it.”

 Hospitalizations are up in some states